2018 is rapidly approaching and, from what I can tell, things are about to change BIG TIME on the SEO front.

 How to Increase Dwell Time on your Website

-Generating higher dwell time starts with creating longer, more in-depth content around a particular subject.
+Generating higher dwell time starts with creating rich, in-depth content around your particular subject.

-It’s a good start to aim for around 1,500-2,500 words.
-In that many words, you should be able to cover the main points of any subject.
+Aim for around 1,500-2,500 words.
+In that many words, you should be able to cover the main points of just about any subject.

 Include various multimedia like images and videos to pad and support your ideas, and to offer the reader a break from text.